DOF: Axie Infinity players must pay income tax from trading ‘pets’

 Documents on the proposed P5.024-trillion 2022 national budget showed that over a third of the P3.29-trillion tax and non-tax revenues that the government programmed to collect next year would be sourced from income taxes.

 Of the P3.13 trillion in tax revenues targeted for collection in 2022, taxes on net income and profits would amount to P1.25 trillion, while VAT was expected to contribute P443.98 billion.

-The BIR had been tasked with collecting P2.43 trillion in taxes next year, up from this year’s P2.08-trillion target.
+The BIR had been tasked to collect P2.43 trillion in taxes next year, up from this year’s P2.08-trillion target.

 The BOC’s 2022 goal, meanwhile, amounted to P671.66 billion, up from its 2021 program of P616.75 billion.